jagkin/CarND-Behavioral-Cloning-P3/writeup_report.md

 After the collection process, I had 45054 training data points and 11268 validation data points.
 I then preprocessed this data by normalizing the images by dividing the samples by 255 and subtracting 0.5 (so that mean is 0) and cropping the images to remove the 70 pixels from the top (to hide the distracting information like trees/shadows/sun etc) and 25 pixels from the bottom (to hide the image of the car itself).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by validation loss.
+The number of epochs was choosen to be 10 as a sort of trade off between the training time and validation loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ### Possible improvements